trealla-prolog/trealla/README.md

 Foreign Module Interface (libffi)		##EXPERIMENTAL##
 =================================

-This is a simplied interface to FFIs inspired by Adrián Arroyo Calle and largely supercedes the implementation given above.
+This is a simplified interface to FFIs inspired by Adrián Arroyo Calle and largely supercedes the implementation given above.

 ```